 ANZPAC Plastics Pact

-The Australia, New Zealand and Pacific Island Countries Plastics Pact (ANZPAC) is an APCO-led industry program that brings together 100 leading businesses, government and supply chain stakeholders to work collaboratively across the Oceania region to reduce and manage plastic packaging over the next three years.
+The Australia, New Zealand, and Pacific Island Countries (ANZPAC) Plastics Pact is an APCO-led industry program.
+It brings together over 100 leading industry, government, and non-government organisation stakeholders.
+They work collaboratively across the Oceania region to reduce and manage plastic packaging.
 The Australian Government joined ANZPAC as a supporting member in September 2021.
-ANZPAC is the first Plastics Pact in the Oceania region, second regional Pact and the 11th Plastics Pact to join the Ellen MacArthur Foundation’s (EMF) global Plastics Pact Network.
-The EMF Plastics Pact Network is a globally aligned response to plastic waste and pollution that enables knowledge sharing and co-ordinated action.

 Reforming packaging regulation